 As at each Balance Sheet date, the carrying amount of assets is tested for impairment so as to determine:

-(a) the provision for impairment loss required, if any, or
+a. the provision for impairment loss, if any; and

-(b) the reversal required of impairment loss recognised in brvious periods, if any.
+b. the reversal of impairment loss recognised in brvious periods, if any,

 Impairment loss is recognised when the carrying amount of an asset exceeds its recoverable amount.
 Recoverable amount is determined:

-(a) in the case of an individual asset, at higher of the net selling price and the value in use;
+a. in the case of an individual asset, at the higher of the net selling price and the value in use;

-(b) in the case of a cash generating unit (a group of assets that generates identified, independent cash flows), at higher of the cash generating unit's net selling price and the value in use.
+b. in the case of a cash generating unit (a group of assets that generates identified, independent cash flows), at the higher of the cash generating unit's net selling price and the value in use.

 Inventories are valued after providing for obsolescence, as under: